M M & I 301 — PATHOGENIC BACTERIOLOGY

 3 credits.

-Detailed study of the pathogenesis of vertebrate viral disease, stressing viral invasion, dissemination, mechanisms of disease production and resistance, and transmission.
+Detailed study of the pathogenesis of vertebrate viral disease, stressing viral invasion, dissemination, mechanisms of disease production, immune pathology, persistence, resistance, and transmission.

 M M & I 760 — QUANTITATIVE SYSTEMS BIOLOGY AND DISEASE